 Unchanged for the 18/19 season, the Enforcer Pro is the big-hoss powder board in Nordica's freeski lineup.
-The Enforcer collection features a solid wood core sandwiched between two sheets of metal.
+The Enforcer collection features a solid wood core sandwiched between two sheets of metal with a layer of ultralight carbon pre-preg on top.
 It caters to advanced skiers who prefer high speeds, steep lines, and aggressive movement across the fall line.
 The Enforcer Pro is Nordica's widest option at 115mm underfoot, but it still boasts the unparalleled stiffness and edge-reliability that you would expect from a true factory-pressed alpine ski.
 Taking a departure from the ultra-light, hybrid material trend, Nordica has stepped up to fill the seemingly forgotten niche of full-on metal powder ski.
 The result is a rare combination of floatation and power that will destroy anything in its path.
 While the Pro moniker might suggest it is a bit unyielding, we found it to be quite intuitive in a variety of conditions.
 Don't get us wrong, the enforcer is no pushover, and we felt it fitting to award it our Top Pick for Big Lines.

 Nordica Enforcer Pro Review

 The Enforcer Pro comes only in a 191cm option.
 It is Nordica's widest ski at 115 underfoot and is arguably the only powder-specific ski they offer.
 We're stoked to get this model in the lineup because, at the moment, it's one of the only powder skis on the market that uses two layers of metal to get the job done.
 Call us old-fashioned, but we tend to think that this kind of layup and more traditional camber perform impressively across the board.